-Teachers and students throughout New Jersey are turning to yoga, meditation and other methods of mindfulness to enhance their classroom experiences and ward off stress.
+Teachers and students throughout New Jersey are turning to yoga, meditation and other methods of mindfulness to enhance their classroom experience and ward off stress.
 The practices are being used across all grade levels.

-Experts say even pre-kindergarten students can reap the benefits of learning how to sit quietly and focus on their breathing.
+Experts say even pre-K students can reap the benefits of learning how to sit quietly and focus on their breathing.
 “I explain to educators that these are tools to prime the brain for learning,” says Allison Morgan, founder of Montvale-based Zensational Kids, which has trained thousands of educators throughout the country and internationally.

 The response from her students has been overwhelmingly positive.
 One even brought a singing bowl, a type of bell used to promote relaxation, to share with the class and use during meditation.
 “What the meditation does is set the tone for the entire day,” she explains.
 “At the end of the three minutes, I always thank them for their energy and effort.”